 5. Have you read the latest budget?
 What are the key highlights of the budget?
 Profs may take one highlight and ask you to explain the benefits of it.

 6. Why has the Indian IT Industry grown significantly in the past decade?
 What factors have contributed to it?

-7. How do you think the company that you are in doing?
-Are you aware how it is doing financially?
+7. How do you think about the company that you are in doing?
+Are you aware of how it is doing financially?

 8. If you were to recommend changes to your current company as a consultant, what would they be and why?